Skip to Content

 The continuity training experience, within the continuity of care surgical clinic, provides the resident with a training environment equivalent to that of a private practice.
 The continuity of care clinic is conducted by several surgical physicians who have a lifetime of experience to share with each resident.

-Residents spend one half-day per week in the surgical clinic during their PGY-1 and two half-days per month PGY-2 through PGY-5 training years.
+Residents spend one half-day per week in the surgical clinic.
 In the outpatient clinical setting the residents are directly exposed to socioeconomic and cultural diversity among the patient population.
 The resident becomes familiar with the differing cultural and family dynamics that affect surgical healthcare delivery and how to deal with each scenario.
-During their pre-operative evaluation, the surgical resident will gain experiential learning in developing both non-operative and operative plans.
+During their pre-operative evaluation, the surgical resident will gain skills in developing both non-operative and operative plans.
 During the post-operative care of the patient, the resident will be responsible for medication adjustments, pain management, wound/incision care, drain management, scheduling follow up appointments/care, and order any pertinent lab/radiographic studies.

 UPMC Horizon Resident PhotoAndrei Gritsiuta, MD, PhD